kwoncharles/UOS_AI_2017_FW/README.md

 * Week 12 - MNIST with CNN on Keras
 * Week 13 - Features of CNN with MNIST

-* If you have any question with any of this repository, message me or email to skc7401@gmail.com
+* If you have any question with any of this repository, message me or email skc7401@gmail.com

 ## Version